Chartreux Cat Health Issues & Prevention

 Chartreuxs are predisposed to several health conditions including luxating patella, hip dysplasia, bladder stones.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 7-16 lbs and lifespan of 12-15 yrs, the Chartreux requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 7-16 lbs and lifespan of 12-15 yrs, the Chartreux has specific care needs shaped by its genetics and build.
 Choosing a Chartreux means preparing for a 12-15 yrs companionship with a cat whose moderate nature and short coat define the rhythm of daily care.

 Genetic Screening